jejacks0n/teaspoon/README.md

 To use Mocha switch this to: `"teabag-mocha"`
 To use QUnit switch this to: `"teabag-qunit"`

-To use the coffeescript source files: `"teabag/jasmine"` etc.
+To use the CoffeeScript source files: `"teabag/jasmine"` etc.

 **default:** `["teabag-jasmine"]`